nagonch/non_negative_matrix_factorization/README.md

 Install dependencies: `pip install -r requirements.txt`

-To run the estimation of the methods: `bash runme.sh`
+To run the estimation of the metrics: `python experiments_quantity.py --downsample 5`

+To get the base faces: `python experiments_quantity.py --downsample 5`

+Change the "downsample" parameter according to your desire (speeds up the computation)